 This is why firms do not just hire the candidates with the highest grades.

-So the big lesson in this that I very much do want to highlight is if you really like the profession of consulting, then just decide you're going to figure out a way into it and don't quit!
+The big lesson in this that I very much do want to highlight is if you really like the profession of consulting, then just decide you're going to figure out a way into it and don't quit!

 I do receive emails from people who 1) have come to like the work that consulting represents, but 2) have had some kind of major setback.

-Often they have come to discover that they like the consulting work much more than the current field they are in, and they ask me what should they do?
+They often have come to discover that they like the consulting work much more than the current field they are in, and they ask me what should they do?

 In these situations, I usually encourage people to keep going.
 If they really like the work that much, then don't let a rejection to two be a permanent setback.